grey-chair-dev/book-website/README.md

 ## License

 This project is for demonstration purposes.
-All content related to Suzanne Collins and her works is property of the respective copyright holders.
+All content related to C.E.
+Scott and her works is property of the respective copyright holders.

 ## Contributing